abedahabib23/task-managment-system/tms/README.md

+#Task Managment Systsm
-“ATMS” is a browser-based system that allows individuals and small teams to create, assign, track, and complete tasks.
+##“ATMS” is a browser-based system that allows individuals and small teams to create, assign, track, and complete tasks.
 Users can register an account, create projects, add tasks to each project, and monitor progress via a simple dashboard.